 This Action Plan is for a state grantee.
-The commonwealth is extremely diverse in its racial and ethnic composition, and there are numerous areas across the state with concentrated communities of color, including Black, Hispanic, Asian, and others.
-The commonwealth's methods of distribution selects projects and proposals targeted at meeting priority local needs.
+Therefore, it should be noted that as a state grantee our distribution is not geographical.
+The Commonwealth is acutely diverse in its racial and ethnic composition, and there are numerous areas across the state with concentrated communities of color, including Black, Hispanic, Asian, and others.
+The Commonwealth's methods of distribution determine projects and proposals targeted at meeting priority local needs.
 During implementation, steps are taken to affirmatively further fair housing.